Martin C. Ansorge: Continued political career

 He was the first chairman of the Triborough Bridge Committee, a position he held from 1918 to 1921.

 Ansorge was elected as a Republican to the 67th United States Congress (March 4, 1921 – March 3, 1923).
 He lost reelection to the 68th United States Congress in 1922 by the margin of 345 votes, and unsuccessfully contested the victory of Royal H. Weller.
-In the contest proceedings, he won dismissal of an injunction prevent the opening of the ballot boxes; the subsequent recount reduced Weller's margin of victory, but Weller won the seat by 10 votes.
+In the contest proceedings, he won dismissal of an injunction prevent the opening of the ballot boxes; the subsequent recount reduced Weller's margin of victory, but Weller still won the seat by 10 votes.

 As a Congressman, Ansorge was influential in the attempted passage of the first-ever federal anti-lynching legislation.
-His work on the matter was eventually incorporated into the Dyer Anti-Lynching Bill, which would made lynching a federal crime.
+His work on the matter was eventually incorporated into the Dyer Anti-Lynching Bill, which would make lynching a federal crime.
 Shortly after an Ansorge speech in support of the bill, Columbia University President Nicholas Murray Butler wrote to Ansorge: "You are making a fine and highly patriotic record in the House, and your friends are proud of you".
 The bill passed the House, 230 to 119, but was filibustered in the Senate by Southern Democrats and never became law.

 Having founded the Young Republicans at Columbia University, Ansorge was a protege, close friend, and political ally of Butler's.
 The two remained very close for years, and Ansorge was staff to Butler at the Republican Convention.
 Ansorge spoke on behalf of Butler at a number of political rallies in New York.

 Ansorge was co-author of the original Port Authority Bill, which he shepherded successfully through Congress.
 He was an active leader in efforts to develop "the greatest port in the world" connecting New York and New Jersey.
 He presented the bill to President Warren Harding to sign into law.
 The pen stayed in the Ansorge family for some years until it was given to the City Museum of New York.